Free Add-Ons for Pardot and Salesforce Campaign Management

 Here’s a refresher of what the now legacy component looked like:

-Install Pardot List Control For Salesforce from the AppExchange today.
+Install Pardot List Control For Salesforce from the AppExchange.

 Campaign Member Management (Flow Template)

-This component* transforms the Campaign Members related list to make updating and filtering members by status faster, easily, and beautifully.
+This component* transforms the Campaign Members related list to make updating and filtering members by status faster and easier.

 *Although I said component, what you see is actually a Flow template, a Screen Flow to be exact.
 Screen Flows present users with fields to input data into, kicking off automation behind the scenes: